 The new release of WaveMaker Studio (version 7.1) expected to be released next week offers a bi-directional integration of WaveMaker projects with other IDEs.
-WaveMaker Studio projects can be exported and imported into any IDE of your choice i.e., Eclipse, IntelliJ IDEA etc. providing an easy way for developers to utilize their familiar IDE for complex programming tasks.
-Maven based project export feature is especially relevant to Professional developers and Enterprise Architects, who want to do more than just a simple drag-n-drop operation to build their applications.
-While WaveMaker Studio provides visual-design based drag-n-drop, code generation, collaboration, readily available templates and widgets for faster application development, you can now export WaveMaker project with a Project Object Model (POM) file to code, debug, or test with a different development environment that supports Maven.
+WaveMaker Studio projects can be exported and imported into any IDE of your choice i.e., Eclipse, IntelliJ IDEA, etc. providing an easy way for developers to utilize their familiar IDE for complex programming tasks.
+Maven-based project export feature is especially relevant to Professional developers and Enterprise Architects, who want to do more than just a simple drag-n-drop operation to build their applications.
+While WaveMaker Studio provides visual-design-based drag-n-drop, code generation, collaboration, readily available templates, and widgets for faster application development, you can now export the WaveMaker project with a Project Object Model (POM) file to code, debug, or test with a different development environment that supports Maven.

-These exported projects are Maven compliant and generates a Maven based pom.xml as shown below in FIG-2
+These exported projects are Maven compliant and generate a Maven-based pom.xml as shown below in FIG-2

 Some of the common tasks in WaveMaker that can leverage Eclipse (or any IDE) features include the following

 1. Writing and debugging Java services